rmiesen/Fahrenheit2Celsius/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/Fahrenheit2Celsius.
+Bug reports and pull requests are welcome on GitHub at https://github.com/rmiesen/Fahrenheit2Celsius.

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the [EPL 2.0 License](https://opensource.org/license/epl-2-0).
+****